audreycui/relighting/README.md

 - --no_instance: include this flag if instance maps (gets concatenated with input, pix2pix's way of conditioning) are not being used
 - --generated: include this flag if using a generated dataset. otherwise, --dataroot should be used to specify the path to the real images <br>
 - --n_stylechannels: number of stylechannels that will be modulated.
 The layers/units of the stylechannels should be specified in ```custom_dataset_loader.py```. <br>
-- use_location_map: adds location of lamps as a feature map, which gets concatenated to the rest of the input. <br>
+- --use_location_map: adds location of lamps as a feature map, which gets concatenated to the rest of the input. <br>
 - --dataroot: include path to data if using real data for training/testing.
 We don't need this for using generated data.
 - There are more options in base_options.py for general options, train_options.py for training specific options, test_options for testing specific options
 <br><br>